-Based on your reflection and evaluation, provide a summary of the adjustments that you will make for this year's plan.
+Based on the reflection and evaluation, provide a summary of the adjustments that will be made for this year's plan.

 The 2022/23 UIP represents a major re-envisioning of district and school improvement efforts in Poudre School District.
 The following is a list of shifts in the PSD UIP: